Global stocks rise, dollar mixed after recent U.S. data

 Home sales dropped 5.1 percent to an annual rate of 4.62 million units, the lowest level since July 2012, the trade group said.
 Economists polled by Reuters had expected sales to fall to a 4.68 million pace last month.

-Hewlett Packard Co's (HPQ.N) results also topped expectations, and the computer maker raised its 2014 profit view, but shares dipped 1.3 percent to $29.79.
+Hewlett Packard Co's (HPQ.N) results also topped expectations, and the computer maker raised its 2014 profit view, though shares dipped 1.1 percent to $29.87.

 Of the 441 companies in the S&P 500 that have reported earnings so far for last year's fourth quarter, 65.3 percent have beaten analyst expectations, according to Thomson Reuters.
 Since 1994, 63 percent of companies have beaten estimates.